-While benefits management is not a new concept, in fact we wrote a 101 guide back in 2008, it’s still something that isn’t done particularly well.
+While benefits management is not a new concept, in fact we wrote a 101 guide back in 2008.
+It’s still something that organisations don’t do particularly well.

 We’ve spoken to a number of project management professionals over the years and some common areas of concern keep popping up.